nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Exam Preparation/ComputerArchitecture/ComputerArchitecture/README.md

 	Getter Count - returns the number of CPUs

 	Method	 Add(CPU cpu) - adds an entity to the multiprocessor if there is room for it.
 If there is no room for another CPU, skip the command

+	Method Remove(string brand) - removes a CPU by a given brand.
+If such exists, returns true, otherwise, returns false.

+	Method MostPowerful() - returns the most powerful CPU (the CPU with the highest frequency)

+	Method GetCPU(string brand) – returns the CPU with the given brand.
+If there is no CPU, meeting the requirements, return null